Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Experimental validation

 \subsection{Validating the bound}

-Theorem~\ref{thm:gmi_wasserstein} predicts that GMI degradation scales with $\Llog \cdot \Wone$.
-We estimate both quantities empirically (full results in Appendix Table~\ref{tab:lipschitz}). $\Llog$ is finite for all nine model-dataset combinations, confirming the Lipschitz log-score assumption (Assumption~\ref{ass:lipschitz}, Appendix~\ref{app:bound}).
-Three patterns emerge: (i)~$\Llog$ is content-dependent, decreasing as audio moves away from text ($9.08$ speech $\to$ $3.66$ environmental sounds in Ultravox); (ii)~$\Llog$ varies $30\times$ across architectures ($0.29$ LLaVA to $9.08$ Ultravox); (iii)~Prismatic-S has $2.8\times$ higher $\Llog$ than Prismatic-D ($1.12$ vs.\ $0.40$), consistent with the LLM being more responsive to text-aligned representations. $\Wone$ ranges from 17.8 to 50.4 across models.
+$\Llog$ is finite for all nine model-dataset pairs, validating the Lipschitz assumption (Appendix Table~\ref{tab:lipschitz}).
+It varies with content ($9.08$ for speech to $3.66$ for environmental sounds in Ultravox) and differs $30\times$ across architectures ($0.29$ LLaVA to $9.08$ Ultravox).
+Prismatic-S has $2.8\times$ larger $\Llog$ than Prismatic-D ($1.12$ vs.\ $0.40$): the decoder is more responsive to representations that resemble text.

-\textbf{Gradient isotropy.} The mean gradient norm along modality-specific directions ($g_{\text{MS}}$) is nearly identical to that along text-aligned directions ($g_{\text{TA}}$): $g_{\text{TA}} / g_{\text{MS}} = 0.94\times$, Spearman $r = 0.11$, $p = 0.28$.
-This validates the scalar $\Llog$ assumption: the decoder responds with similar magnitude to perturbations in any direction.
-But MS modes carry structured variance that pushes predictions away from text distributions, while TA modes carry variance the decoder was trained to exploit.
-Same sensitivity, different semantic effect.